 - Take the whole family on a walk around the neighborhood or to a trail for a hike and take advantage of the beauty of nature.

-- proverb That which one person finds beautiful or admirable may not appeal to another.Example sentences
+- proverb Beauty cannot be judged objectively, for what one person finds beautiful or admirable may not appeal to another.Example sentences

 - I do understand their appeal and, after all is said and done, beauty is in the eye of the beholder.